awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 ## Creating an option group<a name="USER_WorkingWithOptionGroups.Create"></a>

-You can create a new option group that derives its settings from the default option group, and then add one or more options to the new option group\.
-Alternatively, if you already have an existing option group, you can copy that option group with all of its options to a new option group\.
+You can create a new option group that derives its settings from the default option group\.
+You then add one or more options to the new option group\.
+Or, if you already have an existing option group, you can copy that option group with all of its options to a new option group\.
 For more information, see [Copying an option group](#USER_WorkingWithOptionGroups.Copy)\.

 After you create a new option group, it has no options\.
 To learn how to add options to the option group, see [Adding an option to an option group](#USER_WorkingWithOptionGroups.AddOption)\.
-After you have added the options you want, you can then associate the option group with a DB instance so that the options become available on the DB instance\.
-For information about associating an option group with a DB instance, see the documentation for your specific engine listed at [Working with option groups](#USER_WorkingWithOptionGroups)\.
+After you have added the options you want, you can then associate the option group with a DB instance\.
+This way, the options become available on the DB instance\.
+For information about associating an option group with a DB instance, see the documentation for your engine in [Working with option groups](#USER_WorkingWithOptionGroups)\.

 ### Console<a name="USER_WorkingWithOptionGroups.Create.Console"></a>